Discover how Indoor Plants can Boost your Wellbeing

 All of the plants below have a unique range of air-purifying benefits.
 Why not bundle them up into a gang of super houseplants or place them in different areas of your home to help remove toxins from the bedrooms or bathrooms too?
 Whatever you choose, here’s our pick of the best purifying plants for filtering out unwanted nasties.

 Also amusingly known as the Mother-in-Law’s Tongue, the Sansevieria Snakey is an excellent plant for absorbing toxins.
 It’s good for bedrooms because it absorbs CO2 and other toxins at night.
 Even though the leaves look cool and intricate, it’s super easy to care for.
-It’ll thrive, even with a little bit of neglect.
+Even with a bit of neglect, the Snake plant will still thrive.

 Trailing and air-purifying – we love this little guy.
 The English Ivy is one of NASA’s highest-scoring houseplants.
 It ticks all the boxes for removing toxins, except ammonia.
 It also has beautiful trailing leaves, making it a gorgeous plant to look at.
 Pop it in a home office and let it get to work while you do.